 MoneytotheMasses.com readers can also get a free 30-60 minute pension consultation* in partnership with VouchedFor.

 When should you consider getting pension advice from a financial adviser?

 While these services have helped many retirees so far, there are a number of scenarios where it could prove useful to seek more tailored advice from a financial adviser.
 In the examples below, financial advice is not mandatory but it could prove beneficial:

 Leaving your pension in a will

-Since the pension freedoms were introduced in April 2015, it has become easier to leave some or all of your pension to loved ones.
+Since pension freedoms were introduced in April 2015, it has become easier to leave some or all of your pension to people in your will.
 The best part is this can be done in a tax-efficient manner.
 For example, if you die before the age of 75 your beneficiaries will not have to pay any tax if they cash in the pension pot.